Climate migration: Global perceptions from possible countries of asylum

 Acceptance of the possibility of environmental migrants may be influenced by other challenges that confront a nation.
-For example, while India says that its India-Bangladesh barrier is intended to deter drug trade, the barrier may also deter millions of Bangladeshis who may be displaced by future climate change.
 In Canada, there is public interest in policies that foster planning and accommodations.
 On 20 September 2016, Prime Minister Trudeau of Canada told the UN Summit for Refugees and Migrants that plans just for resettlement would not be enough.
 Sweden which had allowed refugees to seek asylum from areas of war in an open door policy has changed to a policy that is more deterrent of asylum seekers and is even offering money for asylum seekers to withdraw their requests.
 The United States, which was warned under the Obama administration to prepare for climate change and consequent refugees, had more difficulties in doing so under former President Donald Trump, who denied the reality of climate change, signed executive orders dismantling environmental protections, ordered the EPA to remove climate change information from their public site, and signaled his administration's unwillingness to anticipate environmental refugees from climate change.

 A nation grants "asylum" when it grants someone freedom from prosecution within its borders.
 Each country makes its own rules and laws of asylum.
 The United States, for example, has a system recognized by federal and international laws.
 France was the first country to constitute the right to asylum.
 The right to asylum differs in different nations.
 There is a still fight for the right to asylum in some areas of the world.